 In addition, gum recession often results in root sensitivity to hot and cold foods as well as an unsightly appearance of the gum and tooth.
 When significant, gum recession can predispose to worsening recession and expose the root surface, which is softer than enamel, leading to root caries and root gouging.

 There are several ways to treat Gum Recession when necessary.
-In addition to the conventional options for grafting gums, Drs.
-Mandel and Joseph also utilize a Minimally Invasive Tunnel Approach to Gum Grafting.
+In addition to the conventional options for grafting gums, Dr. Mandel also utilize a Minimally Invasive Tunnel Approach to Gum Grafting.

 Minimally Invasive Tunnel Approach to Gum Grafting is a technically demanding but effective grafting procedure to augment or replenish lost or compromised tissue.
 An accellular dermal matrix is tunneled across the root structures of the lower front teeth.
 A tunneling procedure is superior to conventional gum grafting procedures because no incisions are made in the areas of recession.